-ADOPTION FICTION RECOMMENDATIONS FOR YOUNG ADULTS AND TEENS
+ADOPTION FICTION RECOMMENDATIONS FOR TEENS AND YOUNG ADULTS

 Returnable Girl by Pamela Lowell.
 Now thirteen years old, Ronnie has been “returned” from multiple foster homes because of her impulsive lying and stealing.
 Her latest foster mom, Alison, is Ronnie’s very last chance.

 The Last Chance Texaco by Brent Hartinger.
 Lucy Pitt is 15 when she is sent to Kindle Home, a group home and her last chance at a semi-normal life.
 If she makes any errors, she’ll be sent to the high-security facility known as Eat-Their-Young Island.
 Kindle Home is different from the other places she’s lived, primarily due to the dedication of the counselors and the way in which they connect with the kids.